v659/gitbot-hackclub-slack-slackbot-github-ollama-llms/README.md

 ## 📦 Features

 - `/slack-me`: Get detailed info about yourself on Slack.
--`/slack-me-public`: Everyone can see your slack info.
+- `/slack-me-public`: Everyone can see your slack info.
 - `my repos`: Ask the bot to show your top GitHub repos.
 - `@gitBot [prompt]`: Have a conversation with a local Ollama LLM.
 - `/translate`: Translate any message
 - `/trans-public`: Everyone sees the translation
+- `/change-personality`: Changes bot personality

 ---